 Wearing Customer Shoes allows everyone in your organization to recognize and build their roles in driving revenue through your organization and your customer’s.
 They create enduring relationships, as well.

-Is this your leadership strategy?
+Is this your cross-functional leadership strategy?

 If your business is self-focused, your team tends to wear your own company’s shoes first.
 That strategy leaves everyone inwardly directed on their own performance.
 If your own company is obsessive about maintaining tight control over process and execution, your employees are fearful for their jobs.